Skip to main content

 PayGlobal supports this by allowing you to record the following values on your payroll transactions:

-• Quantity or Units to reduce by – should always be 0.00.
+• Quantity or Units to reduce by – should reflect the time away, can be in any unit type.

 • Quantity or Units to pay should always be 0.00.